emanuelcop3/emanuelcop3/README.md

 # 🌍 About Nautic.Bot

-> Nautic.Bot is an AI-powered offshore and maritime intelligence platform focused on transforming operational data into intelligent real-time decision systems.
+> Nautic.Bot is an AI-powered offshore and maritime intelligence platform designed to transform operational data into real-time intelligent decision systems.

-We build solutions for the **Oil & Gas**, **offshore**, and **maritime logistics** sectors using:
+We develop solutions for the **Oil & Gas**, **offshore**, and **maritime logistics** industries through:

 - Artificial Intelligence
 - Multi-Agent Systems